-As a meditation teacher, I’ve used this gratitude meditation script with many of my students, and they all say the same thing: It makes them incredibly happy and glad to be alive.
+As a meditation teacher, I’ve used this meditation with many of my students.
+They all say the same thing: It makes them incredibly happy and glad to be alive.

 2: Close your eyes and breathe for five minutes:

 Breathe through your nose, focusing your mind on the sensation of your breath moving between your nostrils.
 Take at least 25 breaths in this way.

 While you say this mantra, think of one specific time that you were truly grateful for this person.
 Visualize the thing they did that made you happy.
 You should notice a feeling of gladness in your soul.
 Be aware of that feeling.
-Then proceed to someone else who is close to you, repeat the mantra, think of the time you were thankful, and meditate on it.
+Then proceed to someone else who is close to you, repeat the mantra, think of the time you were thankful, and meditate on it, and so on.

 To give one example.
 I like to think of my mom, who often comes to visit me in Canada (I live in Canada, and she lives in England).
-I viualize hugging her when she arrives.
+I visualize hugging her when she arrives.
 This makes me feel very glad.
 I then meditate on that feeling of gladness.

 The next step is to be grateful for people whom we feel neutral about (we don’t like them or dislike them).
 The reason this is important is that it makes us grateful for people in general.